3D-Wizards-Inc/3D-Wizards-Inc.github.io/index.md

 ## The Next Steps

-Our current goal is the [M2 project](https://github.com/orgs/3D-Wizards-Inc/projects/2), which furthur expands on the mockup pages and functionalities created in M1. <!--Some key features that are planned to be implemented in this milestone are:-->
+Our current goal is the [M3 project](https://github.com/orgs/3D-Wizards-Inc/projects/3), which finalizes the Ui of the pages we got working in M2.